-[403.19] If the greater weight of the evidence does not support the defenses of Dilbert Driver, Mishap Manufacturing Company., and Sharp Sales Company., and the greater weight of the evidence supports one or more of John Smith's claims, then you should decide and write on the verdict form what percentage of the total negligence or responsibility of all defendants was eaused by you apportion to each defendant whose negligence, fault, or responsibility you find was a legal cause of loss, injury, or damage to John Smith.
+[403.19] If the greater weight of the evidence does not support the defenses of Dilbert Driver, Mishap Manufacturing Company, and Sharp Sales Company, and the greater weight of the evidence supports one or more of John Smith's claims, then you should decide and write on the verdict form what percentage of the total negligence or responsibility of all defendants was caused by each defendant.

-If, however, the greater weight of the evidence shows that both John Smith and one or more of the defendants were negligent or responsible and that the negligence or responsibility of each contributed as a legal cause of loss, injury, or damage sustained by John Smith, you should decide and write on the verdict form what percentage of the total negligence, fault, or responsibility of all parties to this action was caused by you apportion to each of them.
+If, however, the greater weight of the evidence shows that both John Smith and one or more of the defendants were negligent or responsible and that the negligence or responsibility of each contributed as a legal cause of loss, injury, or damage sustained by John Smith, you should decide and write on the verdict form what percentage of the total negligence, fault, or responsibility of all parties to this action was caused by each of them.